Adair and Hazlewood House – Cladding Replacement and External Improvements

 - Services: Details Options Appraisal, Structural Engineering, Planning Advise, Architecture, Cost Consultancy, Project Management and Principal Designer

 Capital were appointed by The Royal Borough of Kensington & Chelsea (RBKC) to provide design services from RIBA Stage 2 for the re-cladding and associated works at Adair and Hazelwood Towers.

-The recladding was to be developed utilising an A1, non-combustible system and to develop a bespoke procurement solution meet strict governance procedures.
-Given the sensitive location of the blocks, there was an increased requirement for resident liaison.
+The brief was to reclad the towers utilising an A1, non-combustible system and to develop a bespoke procurement solution meet strict governance procedures.
+Given the sensitive location of the blocks, there was an increased requirement for resident liaison coordination and consultation.

 Capital presented our proposal to RBKCs Planning and Building Control departments for early buy in and hosted numerous resident engagement surgeries.
 At these surgeries we provided samples of key components and architectural renders of alternative cladding options.